What is Eating My Cabbage Plants

-If you are finding that any of your cabbage, swede, kale, brussel sprouts etc. plant leaves are becoming full of holes throughout the summer there are a few garden pest you will need to rid yourself of.
+If you are finding that any of your plant leaves of cabbage, swede, kale, Brussel sprouts, etc. are becoming full of holes throughout the summer there are a few garden pests you will need to rid yourself of.

-Can you see the caterpillar under the leave in the second picture?
-See the eggs under the leaf in the first?
+Can you see the caterpillar under the leaf in the picture?
+See the eggs under the leaf in the second picture?
 Both of them are connected.

 There are two culprits that I know of that will eat through leaves like this.
-Both are pretty similar when you see pictures of the caterpillar worms online.
+Both are pretty similar when you see pictures of the caterpillar worms below.

 The caterpillar, a measuring worm, is smooth and pale green with white stripes and is one of many species called cabbage worm.